SkoolNotes/Taproot/2020BIO101/KBhBIO101MutationsAllealsInheritance.md

 These probabiltiy are not considered as a process by which these probabilities are independently assorted into children (1/6 recision probablity does not mean that the recessive gene will express in one out of six children.)
 Instead, it means that EACH child has 1/6 chance of the abnormality.

 For more, see [[KBhBIO101GeneticInheritance]]

+***
+/* what is this? */

+## Protein Signals for Cell Growth

+Most proteins opreate in a pathway: that an growth hormone attach to a receptor protein, which triggers an "explosion" in KRAS protein, which then triggers cell proliferation.

+In a mutant KRAS case, however, the KRAS protein does not stop triggering and forever triggers.

+This is a case of a "gain of function" mutation that causes an abnormal rapid cell cycle.